Frequently Asked Questions (FAQ)

 Making sense of all the plan options in the context of your data-related requirements is not always an easy task.
 To aid you in this process, read the article where we discuss plan types and the factors to consider when choosing a plan.

 Feel free to contact firstname.lastname@example.org if you’d like our assistance in helping you figure out which plan will be best for you.

 How do I upgrade/downgrade?

-For subscriptions created directly in the mLab management portal (i.e., not as an add-on with one of our Platform-as-a-Service (PaaS) partners), you can change the plan for your MongoDB deployment by following the instructions documented in our article about database subscriptions.
+For subscriptions created directly in the mLab management portal (i.e., not as an add-on with one of our Platform-as-a-Service (PaaS) partners such as Heroku), you can change the plan for your MongoDB deployment by following the instructions documented in our article about database subscriptions.